-Increased resource and building consents have meant increased income.
-To manage this demand, additional resources have been brought in to process these consents.
+Increased resource consents and building consents have meant increased income.
+To manage this demand, additional resource has been brought in to process these consents.
 It has unfortunately also seen us lag in meeting the legal timeframes for processing resource consents.

-This growth also drives positive increases in both development and financial contributions, which will go towards historical Mangawhai sewerage infrastructure costs and future development of reserves in areas which have been affected by the growth.
-(Income 2018/2019 now \$3.9m whereas 2017/2018 it was \$3.4m).
-In 2013/2014 as a comparison this was only \$950k.
+This growth also drive positive increases in both development contributions and financial contributions which will go towards historical Mangawhai sewerage infrastructure costs and future development of reserves in areas which have been affected by the growth.
+(Income 2019/2020 now \$4.2m whereas 2017/2018 it was \$3.4m.
+In 2013/2014 as a comparison this was only 950k.